Mohsinalidharkhad/sql-agent/README.md

 2. Verify your OpenAI API key has sufficient credits
 3. Check your Supabase database connection and permissions
 4. Make sure all dependencies are installed correctly
+5. Verify vector database initialization if using similarity searches

 ## Dependencies

 See `requirements.txt` for a complete list of dependencies and their versions.

+## Development Status

+Check `tasks.md` for current development status and upcoming features.
+The project is actively maintained and new features are being added regularly.